IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 **Q:** Trying to connect OS 12 to UMS using the one-time password method but I get this message: `could not manage your device because of an internal error (#45)`.

-**A:** You may have to create a new endpoint web certificate that has all the IP addresses, Fully Qualified Domain Names, and short names that the device can connect to.
+**A:** You may have to create a new endpoint web certificate that has all the IP addresses, Fully Qualified Domain Names, short names, and localhost that the device can connect to.
 Steps:

   - Start `UMS Console`
   - Open `UMS Administration`